Jeremy Sochan: San Antonio Spurs (2022–2026)

 In November 2024, Sochan was scheduled to have surgery to repair a fractured left thumb.
 He was forced to exit early from the game versus the Los Angeles Clippers.

+On February 11, 2026, it was announced that the Spurs and Sochan had reached a mutual agreement to waive him, allowing him to become a free agent ahead of the remainder of the 2025–26 NBA season.

+New York Knicks (2026)

+After clearing waivers, Sochan signed with the New York Knicks on February 13, 2026.
+On February 19, against the Detroit Pistons, Sochan made his Knicks debut.
+He played for ten minutes, logging in two points, one rebound, one assist, and a block.
+In Game 5 of the NBA Finals, Sochan helped the Knicks achieve a 94–90 win and was on the floor to close out the NBA Finals against his previous team, the San Antonio Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.

+Portland Trail Blazers (2026–present)

+On August 2, 2026, Sochan signed with the Portland Trail Blazers.

 National team career

-Sochan had represented both Poland and England nationally at the junior level.
+Sochan had represented Poland nationally at the junior level.
 As part of Poland's under-16 national basketball team, he led his team to the title at the 2019 FIBA U16 European Championship Division B in Montenegro.
 There, he became tournament MVP.

 Sochan has been a member of the Polish national basketball team.
 In his first game at the EuroBasket 2022 qualification, he led Poland over Romania 88–81 when he became the youngest player to ever play for Poland.
 He played 29 minutes in which he scored 18 points, including a four-point play at the end and a game-deciding block.